 Wasps belong to the group of insects known as the Hymenoptera which also includes the sawflies, ichneumons, bees and ants.
 There are many species of wasp but the group that we are concerned with is the Social Wasps belonging to the family Vespidae.

-Looking at the photographs above of a worker Common Wasp Vespula vulgaris the main characteristics are:
+Looking at the photographs above of a worker Wasp Vespula the main characteristics are:

 - Fairly large insects with a marked constriction or waist in the middle of the body, between the thorax and abdomen.